libp2p/specs/pubsub/gossipsub/partial-messages.md

 ## Application Interface

 Message contents are application defined.
 Thus splitting a message must be application defined.
-Here is a list of operations an application is expected to provide to Gossipsub to enable partial message delivery.
+Here are a list of operations an application is expected to provide to Gossipsub to enable partial message delivery.

-1. Splitting a message into partial message.
+1. Split a full message into a group of partial messages.
-2. Given two partial messages, merge them into a more complete partial message.
-  2a.
-If merging results in a complete message, return the complete message.
-3. Encode and decode a partial message.
-4. Given a partial message, encode a request for the rest of the message.
+2. Given a group of partial messages, encode a request for the missing parts.
+(Used by `PartialIWANT`)
-5. Given the request above and a complete message, return relevant parts of the message.
+3. Given the request above and a group of partial messages, return the relevant parts of the message.
+(Used to fulfill a `PartialIWANT`)

-TODO, think about this more.
+4. Given a group of partial messages, encode metadata for the parts present.
+(Used by `PartialIHAVE`)
+5. Validate a partial message.
+6. Encode and decode a group of partial messages.

 ## Protobuf